Currency:USD $

 Legacy Mounts and Unachievable Feats

-The original epic mounts from the game's vanilla launch are some of the most unassuming yet rarest mounts.
-They featured a 100% speed but lacked the armor enhancements of later versions.
-These mounts were replaced post-patch 1.4 with updated models, leading many players to retain the originals due to nostalgia.
-This decision inadvertently made them highly rare, as these mounts never returned, not even in the re-released classic timeline.
+The original epic mounts from WoW's vanilla launch are some of the most understated yet legitimately rare mounts in the game.
+These mounts featured a 100% speed increase but lacked the visual enhancements of later versions.
+Replaced after Patch 1.4 with updated models, many players retained the originals out of nostalgia — inadvertently making them rare because Blizzard never reissued them, not even on the Classic timeline.

 The Legendary Black Qiraji Mount